Tcat2000/LowDragMC-Doc/docs/ldlib/ui/ui_editor/index.md

 # Get Start
 The UI Editor is a powerful built-in visual editor provided by ldlib.
-You can use it to easily design your UI, use it in your own mods, or use it through KJS.
+You can use it to easily design your UI, use it in your own mods, or use it through [Java / KubeJS](../code/load_ui_file.md).

 ## 1. Get Start